 Training the next generation of scientists

-Although GNSS is routinely used in smartphones and in-car navigation with an accuracy of a few meters, it can deliver positioning accuracy of centimetres in real time if advanced techniques and error modelling are employed, especially if different systems (e.g. GPS, GLONASS, Galileo, Beidou) can be used in combination, in what is known as ‘multi-GNSS’.
+Although GNSS is routinely used in smartphones and in-car navigation with an accuracy of a few metres, it can deliver positioning accuracy of centimetres in real time if advanced techniques and error modelling are employed, especially if different systems (e.g. GPS, GLONASS, Galileo, Beidou) can be used in combination, in what is known as ‘multi-GNSS’.

 TREASURE will provide coordinated multi-sectoral and multi-disciplinary cutting-edge research that will address this through an integrated programme of academic and industrial training that will be provided to a cohort of 13 Early Stage Researchers (ESR).